Skip to main content

 Typically open Tuesdays through Fridays, April through November

-This 1703 Quaker burial ground is the final resting place of Lucretia Mott, Robert Purvis and other abolitionists, with several murals depicting 300 years of struggle for social justice.
+Quaker burial ground Historic Fair Hill serves as the final resting place of many prominent abolitionists and activists, including Lucretia Mott, Robert Purvis and several Black leaders of the Underground Railroad.

 Where: Historic Fair Hill, 2901 Germantown Avenue, Philadelphia, PA